 What kinds of visas are there?

-The USA has many types of visas, but there are two main categories.
+There are many types of U.S. visas, but there are two main categories.

 Non-immigrant visas are for people who want to visit.
 Visitors may be tourists or visiting family members.
 They may want to come and work or study for a while.
 You can find a list of non-immigrant visas on the Department of State website.